jsfaint/gen_tags.vim/README.md

 * `g:gen_tags#ctags_auto_gen`

-Auto generate ctags when this variable is 1 and current file belongs to a git repo.</br>
+Auto generate ctags when this variable is 1 and current file belongs to a scm repo.</br>
 The default `g:gen_tags#ctags_auto_gen` is 0

 * `g:gen_tags#gtags_auto_gen`

-Auto generate gtags when this variable is 1 and current file belongs to a git repo.</br>
+Auto generate gtags when this variable is 1 and current file belongs to a scm repo.</br>
 The default `g:gen_tags#gtags_auto_gen` is 0

 * `g:gen_tags#blacklist`